NEXT UP ON this.

 ‘For the employer, you absolutely need to be honest in the information you convey about the objective facts – where the candidate worked, what they did and how they worked,’ Prof. Lightowlers says.

-If you’re asked whether you would employ the candidate again – one of the most common questions asked by inquisitive hiring managers – and, well, you wouldn’t, Prof. Lightowlers suggests a positive approach.
+One of the most common questions asked by inquisitive hiring managers is whether you would employ the candidate again.
+Even if you wouldn’t, Prof. Lightowlers suggests a positive approach.

 ‘Concentrate on strengths rather than weaknesses,’ she says.
 ‘Perhaps there were reasons they didn’t necessarily fit compatibly in your workforce, they have a skillset that you no longer require or you work as a team and this person may need some development as a team player but is a star as an individual when you need certain tasks done.’